-Tony Bellew broke his hand in David Haye victory
+David Haye has Achilles surgery after Tony Bellew defeat

 "Why can't he beat Wilder or Parker?
 I believe he can and two world titles would secure his legacy."

-After the fight Bellew labelled boxing a "freak show" in which he was happy to play the "pantomime", but when asked why he would not bow out now, he said any offer for his next fight "would be too big" to turn down.
+After the fight Bellew called boxing a "freak show" in which he was happy to play the "pantomime", but when asked why he would not quit now, he said any offer for his next fight "would be too big" to turn down.

-The WBC cruiserweight champion defied most pre-fight predictions to win on his heavyweight bow but told reporters this would be his final 12 months as a fighter.
+The WBC cruiserweight champion defied most pre-fight predictions to win on his heavyweight debut but told reporters this would be his final 12 months as a fighter.

 "There's a certain number of times you can keep doing this and it's not many more times I'll be honest," added Bellew, who now has 29 wins and a draw from 32 fights.